saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    From a high level, their authentication and gateway services VMs will be migrated into Azure VMs using Azure Migrate.
 The two back-end authentication databases will be moved to a single Azure SQL MI General purpose service tier.
 Authentication services will be shared among games within the same region.
 Their gaming software VMs will be migrated to Azure VMs, again using Azure Migrate, and associated with a single SQL MI instance running the five gaming databases.
 This setup will be repeated for each game.
 The game and authentication databases will be migrated using the Azure Database Migration Service's online migration option for minimal downtime.

    In more detail, for each game, an isolated VNet will be created, with subnets for the game service, managed instances, authorization services, management, and a Gateway subnet, as displayed in the diagram below.

+   WWI has also decided to trial [Azure Bastion](https://docs.microsoft.com/azure/bastion/bastion-overview).
+Azure Bastion allows users to securely connect with resources in the deployed virtual network through RDP and SSH.
+This serves the same purpose as a Jump Box in a traditional deployment, but with the advantage of being managed by the Azure platform.

    ![A detailed diagram of the target gaming services architecture is displayed.
 The resources are broken down into subnets within an isolated VNet.
 This setup would be used for each game.](media/target-architecture-gaming-services.png "Gaming services architecture")